slsa-framework/source-tool/DESIGN.md

 ### IMMUTABLE_TAGS

 This tool can also check to see if the GitHub repo is configured to require immutable tags.
-To do so it checks that the repo:
+To do so it checks that the repo enables the follow rules to ~ALL tags:

 1. Doesn't allow tag updates
 2. Doesn't allow tag deletions